If you’re looking to spruce up your bathroom or if you just want to cover some old stains, then you might be wondering if you can paint a toilet.

 After your primer is completely dry, paint the inside of the bowl.

 For painting over a stain or repairing the inside of your toilet, you’ll want to use epoxy paint.
-It’s also called an epoxy appliance paint.
+It’s also called epoxy appliance paint.
 Since most toilets are the same shade of white, you should be fine getting the default white color for the paint.

 Epoxy appliance paint comes in both liquid and spray forms.
-Choose whichever once you prefer to use.
+Choose whichever one you prefer to use.
 Then just apply it to your toilet bowl keeping in mind that you may need two coats.

 Because this paint is epoxy-based, you don’t need to use an epoxy topcoat.

 When you’re painting the inside of your bowl, be careful painting around the rim.
 There are small holes under the rim that allow water to trickle down from the tank.
 If you paint over these holes you could plug them up and prevent them from letting the water flow.